 5000 - 10,000

-The UK's Health Protection Agency has a page of information about Smart Meters, which summarises:
+The UK's Public Health England, formerly the Health Protection Agency has a page of information about Smart Meters, which summarises:

 - "The evidence to date suggests exposures to the radio waves produced by smart meters do not pose a risk to health.

 - Assessments made in other countries that use smart meters have found exposures that are low in relation to internationally agreed guidelines.